Thursday, November 13, 2008

 Ready to flip over

-Eat immediately with Earth Balance and maple syrup, OR, for a lower fat and lower calorie treat, use tofu sour creme or soy yogurt with applesauce or another homemade fruit sauce, or low-sugar jam, warmed up.
+Eat immediately with vegan butter and maple syrup, OR, for a lower fat and lower calorie treat, use tofu sour creme (homemade recipe here) or cashew sour creme, or non-dairy yogurt with applesauce or another homemade fruit sauce, or a low-sugar jam, warmed up.

 Yield: makes 30-36 small pancakes or about 24 larger ones